Respect Network Events.

 Respect runs a programme of events for frontline workers, service managers, commissioners, funders, policy workers and researchers.
 Our events are practical and accessible, underpinning our three core strands of work: perpetrators of domestic violence, male victims of domestic violence and young people’s violence in close relationship; and support our ethos of high quality and safe service provision.

 16 October @ 9:30 am - 4:00 pm

 This course aims to increase participants’ awareness of the dynamics of adolescent to parent violence, and explores current models of work, risk factors and common patterns of behaviour linked to this issue.
 The course gives special consideration to the difficulties that frontline workers may face when engaging with families.

 What will I learn?

-- Know how to identify and manage risk when working with adolescent to parent violence
+Learn how to identify and manage risk when working with adolescent to parent violence

-- Have the necessary information about current service provision, developing practice and referral pathways
+Learn about current service provision, developing practice and referral pathways

 Who is this course suitable for?